GerritCodeReview/plugins_rename-project/src/main/resources/Documentation/rest-api-rename.md

 ```
 to rename project-1 to project-2.

+The same request is used in replica mode.

 By default, if project-1 has more than 5000 changes, the rename procedure will be cancelled as it
 can take longer time and can degrade in performance in that time frame.